 The carbon cycle box model simulations presented here reveal that simple orbital forcing of organic carbon burial in the ocean can reproduce the dominant 405 kyr cycle that is observed in Cenozoic carbon isotope records.
-The good correspondence between modelled carbon isotopes and the palaeorecord confirms orbitally forced burial of organic carbon on the continental margins as a possible candidate for causing the observed 405 kyr cyclicity in δ^{13} C.
+The good correspondence between modelled carbon isotopes and the palaeorecord confirms orbitally forced burial of organic carbon as a possible candidate for causing the observed 405 kyr cyclicity in δ^{13} C.

 The link between astronomical forcing, carbon cycle dynamics, and the climate system that may give rise to this consistent eccentricity-forced periodicity is still poorly understood.
 Here we show that astronomical forcing of C{org} burial in the marine realm could be a mechanism that explains this link in both a glaciated and ice-free world.
-As C{org} burial is primarily controlled by sediment accumulation (Hedges and Keil, 1995; Berner, 2006)(Berner, 1982; Hedges and Keil, 1995; Berner, 2006)
+As C{org} burial is primarily controlled by sediment accumulation (Berner, 1982; Hedges and Keil, 1995; Berner, 2006), the direct top-down control for C{org} burial would be river runoff, which corresponds to seasonal precipitation patterns (see also Paillard, 2017; Zeebe et al., 2017).
+Although the exact mechanistic link between eccentricity forcing and sediment deposition remain elusive, we demonstrate that marine C{org} burial provides an alternative to other proposed mechanisms that link the carbon cycle to astronomical forcing, such as carbon storage in peat-land soils (Kurtz et al., 2003), methane hydrate reservoirs, or ice-sheet dynamics (de Boer et al., 2014).

-- 10 , the direct top-down control for C{org} burial on continental margins would be river runoff, which corresponds to seasonal precipitation patterns (see also Paillard, 2017; Zeebe et al., 2017).
-Although the exact mechanistic link between eccentricity forcing and sediment deposition remain elusive, we demonstrate that marine C{org} burial provides an alternative to other proposed mechanisms that link the carbon cycle to astronomical forcing, such as carbon storage in peat-land soils (Kurtz et al., 2003), methane hydrate reservoirs, or ice-sheet dynamics (de Boer et al., 2014). - 15 Importantly, this modelling study implies a large significant role for the 2.4 Myr eccentricity cycle in modulating carbon cycle dynamics, especially in DIC and atmospheric CO2.
-The 2.4 Myr eccentricity cycle is also present in the data composite, but acts dominantly as an amplitude modulator of the 127 and 95 kyr eccentricity cycles, and to a lesser extent as a true cycle, possibly due to overshadowing by slower cycles.
-The hypothesis that the Cenozoic pCO2 pCO2 spectrum was dominated by the 2.4 Myr eccentricity could be evaluated using long, high-resolution proxy records of pCO2 pCO2 or other carbonate chemistry parameters.
+Importantly, this modelling study implies a significant role for the $2.4 \,\mathrm{Myr}$ eccentricity cycle in modulating carbon cycle dynamics, especially in DIC and atmospheric CO_2 .
+The $2.4 \,\mathrm{Myr}$ eccentricity cycle is also present in the data composite, but acts dominantly as an amplitude modulator of the 127 and $95 \,\mathrm{kyr}$ eccentricity cycles, and to a lesser extent as a true cycle, possibly due to overshadowing by slower cycles.
+The hypothesis that the Cenozoic $p \,\mathrm{CO}2$ spectrum was dominated by the $2.4 \,\mathrm{Myr}$ eccentricity could be evaluated using long, high-resolution proxy records of $p \,\mathrm{CO}2$ or other carbonate chemistry parameters.